 If your child is acting unsafe, protect him/her and others from harm but do not try to negotiate with your child or give in to the tantrum in order to make it stop.
 This will only lead to more tantrums in the future.
 If you are ever concerned for the safety of your child or anyone else, contact the crisis center or emergency number in your area.

 While there is no one method that works for every single child, these are the methods that are backed by research, and personal experience has proven just how well they work.

 Related Article: How to Prevent and Handle Temper Tantrums

 Research suggests that children with Attention Deficit Hyperactivity Disorder and Oppositional Defiant Disorder who display impulsive behaviors (e.g., acting without thinking), show improvement when positive behavior support strategies such as the ones discussed in this article are used in conjunction with strategies that teach pro-social behaviors (e.g., how to conduct oneself in different situations, how to identify problems and brainstorm solutions, how to recognize which behaviors may be undesirable in certain situations and why).
-For more on these research studies see Evidence-based Psychosocial Treatment for ADHD Children and Adolescents and 9 Practical Strategies for Decreasing Impulsive Behavior in Children.
+For more on these research studies see 6 Research-Based Interventions for the Treatment of ADHD in Children and 5 Research-Based Strategies for Treating Youth with Oppositional Defiant Disorder.
+For strategies to decrease impulsive behaviors check out 9 Practical Strategies for Decreasing Impulsive Behavior in Children.
 Impulsive behaviors may include hitting, yelling, blurting something out, taking something without asking, breaking something, etc.